 One Farm Dog

 There was always a dog on the farm.
 The dog stayed outside, summer and winter.
 He had a dog house.
 But in the winter, he would stay in the barn where it was warmer.
 The dog would help chase the cows home if we needed to get them from the pasture.
-I’m sure the dog also discouraged other predators like coyotes, foxes and skunks, from hanging out and trying to mooch a chicken dinner.
+I’m sure the dog also discouraged other predators like coyotes, foxes and skunks, from hanging around the barnyard and trying to mooch a chicken dinner.

 And Always Cats